 It’s a common dynamic I see regularly in my office.
 While it may seem daunting at first, there is great hope for both these people and their marriage if they are willing to consider a few things.
 Here is what I would like both David and Sarah to take time to think about.

 David, I need you to seriously consider questioning your own confidence in your perception of reality.
 You have, for far too long, relied on how life looks from your point of view.
 The problem, my friend, is you are on the wrong side of your eyeballs.
 Of course things should be quick and easy, as far as you are concerned.
 You are living life with a suit of relational armor on.
 This armor protects you from the criticism and feedback of others while freeing you from having to deal with the shame of your actions and their impact.
-Some men I work with even coat this armor with Teflon so that any critique given to you not only doesn’t penetrate, it slide off without leaving a mark.
+Some men I work with even coat this armor with Teflon so that any critique given to you not only doesn’t penetrate, it slides off without leaving a mark.
 I work with men who are self-centered, emotionally immature, and have weak egos.
 You desperately need to get over yourself and read the mail that has been delivered to you.
 This problem is about you.
 It is a problem of your character and of the condition of your heart.
 The fruit of your life offers clear testimony of your struggle.
 Overcoming this struggle is going to take hard work and determination over time.
 Thinking you can change core issues woven into the fabric of who you are in an instant is a form of denial.
 You are lying to yourself, and, as a result, lying to others.
 The only place that instant change exists is the fantasy in your head.
 I work with men, I get it, I get men, I am a man.
 I’d like to help you, but you will need to bring some measure of courage and humility to the table if anything is going to really change.
 Are you willing?

 Sarah, it has taken tremendous courage for you to get to this point, sitting in an office with a stranger, acknowledging your marriage is in trouble, and asking for help.
 I appreciate your dedication to David and your marriage, as this is a very brave expression of love.
 For years, I believe you have lost who you are and lived from the outside in rather than living from the inside out.
 You have put aside your own thoughts, feelings, and preferences, choosing instead to respond in the way you believe David will approve of.
 You have lost your relationship with yourself and are operating as a shell of a person.
 I want to contrast this with a woman who has a relationship with herself, knows who she is, and acts authentically and freely in the relationship.
 This woman is living from the inside out.
-She is more fully able to over both herself and her husband.
 Additionally, I want you to consider placing more trust in your own perceptions than in David’s preferences.
 If something doesn’t feel right, I don’t want you to ignore it, but I want us to stop and take a look, honestly assessing what is going on and then solving any problems we find.
 I want you to stop ignoring David’s destructive behaviors, so you no longer enable and reinforce such behaviors.
 Please understand me, you are not responsible for his behavior or changing it.
 You are responsible for stopping your pattern of enabling his behaviors to continue by agreeing with his denial of reality.
 You do your husband and yourself no favors, and do not glorify God by denying the truth.

 If David and Sarah can consider the mail which has just been delivered to them, if they can resist the strong urge to run away or rage against the messenger, they have a good chance of saving their marriage.
 It’s not easy to receive a rebuke.
 Correction can be quite difficult, but the wise will weigh what has been said, find the truth in it, allow God to help them make changes, and reap the blessing that results.
 We want to help you because we believe in marriage at MyCounselor.Online.
 If your marriage sounds like David and Sarah’s please contact us.
 We would love the chance to walk along side you as you take hold of the blessed marriage God has for you!